hathora/builder/README.md

-# rtag - realtime app generator
+# Hathora - multiplayer game framework

 ## Overview

-Rtag is a framework for building realtime applications with a focus on development experience.
+Hathora is a framework for building realtime applications with a focus on development experience.

 ### Features

-Rtag comes out of the box with the following features so that developers don't have to think about them:
+Hathora comes out of the box with the following features so that developers don't have to think about them:

 - Networking (state synchronization and RPC, efficient binary serialization)
 - Authentication